2.2 - Writing Your First Draft

 • Kode with Klossy → community, social justice

-You can keep your outline this simple, or create a chart like the Sample Outline Chart for the Laptop Stickers essay above.
+You can keep your outline this simple, or use the more detailed chart above.
 Your choice.

 [action_item]